mcharouk/aws/Certification/machinelearning.md

 * Multi container deployment
   * there is a pipeline that includes pre processing and post processing between inference step.
   * complex workflows : container can be used to split the workflow in small parts.
+* Shadow Variant
+  * deploy a model with its container behind the same endpoint than the production model.
+The candidate model will receive some percentage of traffic and redirects the response in a S3 bucket.

 ## Infrastructure